 „The migration with EBF Onboarder was very user-friendly and enabled us to migrate users remotely without any major problems.“

 „The EBF migration tool saved us a lot of time and effort!
 We liked the way we could deploy in a controlled manner, either geographically or by function.
 We are grateful for the support from EBF, when we requested changes or when we had any problems.“

 Migration is possible from a number of source systems including Cisco Meraki, Citrix XenMobile, Good, Sophos, Soti, jamf, MaaS360, BlackBerry®UEM, VMware Workspace ONE (VMware Airwatch), Microsoft Intune, MobileIron (Cloud and Core).
 We are continuously expanding the list of systems – based on your requirements.

-We make it possible to migrate to the leading UEM systems: MobileIron (Cloud and Core), Microsoft Intune, VMware Workspace ONE (VMware Airwatch), BlackBerry On-Premise (V12), MaaS360, jamf.
-We are continuously expanding the list of systems – based on your requirements.
+We enable migration to the leading UEM systems: MobileIron (Cloud and Core), Microsoft Intune, VMware Workspace ONE (VMware Airwatch), BlackBerry On-Premise (V12), MaaS360 and jamf.
+We are continuously expanding the list of target systems – based on your requirements and on market trends.